-"Our efforts in the Chicago area served as a launching pad, in collaboration with the UCC's 38 conferences and almost 5,000 congregations, to medical debt relief efforts for those living at or below poverty in the 50 states we currently serve," said the Rev. Traci Blackmon, associate general minister of Justice and Local Church Ministries, on Sunday, Oct.
+"Our efforts in the Chicago area served as a launching pad, in collaboration with the UCC's 38 conferences and almost 5,000 congregations, to medical debt relief efforts for those living at or below poverty in the 50 states and the District of Columbia we currently serve," said the Rev. Traci Blackmon, associate general minister of Justice and Local Church Ministries, on Sunday, Oct.
 20. JLCM partnered this summer with the Illinois Conference and several Chicago churches to raise $38,000 to buy medical debt in three Chicago ZIP codes for pennies in the dollar.
 Letters, in yellow envelopes bearing the UCC logo, were sent Monday, Oct.
 21, to families informing them their debt has been forgiven.

 "It is the intent of the United Church of Christ to make this tangible ministry of debt abolishment in our denominational regions another expression of the ways we seek to live out our commitment to Three Great Loves: Love of Neighbor, Love of Children, Love of Creation," Blackmon said today.
 "We intend to contribute to a debt abolishment quarterly through Synod 2021, or as long as our churches desire to continue."